pet531/arxiv_subscr/README.md

 python collect.py

-It will collect new articles since the last time the script was launched to the new_articles file, separated by $.
+It will collect new articles since the last time the script was launched to the new_papers file, separated by $.
 You can then do whatever you want with it.
 Example code that posts updates via your Telegram bot is provided in arxbot.py.
 Edit it to add your bot's credentials and run: